smalljobs/smalljobs/README.md

-# Small Jobs
+# Small.Jobs

-This is the repo for the development of the SmallJobs exchange smalljobs.ch.
+This is the repo for the development of the Small.Jobs exchange smalljobs.ch.
-SmallJobs is a project to increase intergenerational Contacts with exchanging "Small Jobs" from Adults to kids.
+Small.Jobs is a project to increase intergenerational Contacts with exchanging "small jobs" from adults to kids.

+## Authors

+* **Michael Kessler** - *Initial Prototype* (R.I.P)
+* **Verein SmallJobs** - Final development of smalljobs

+## Version
+* Version 0.X - Live since Autumn 2017

+## License

+This project is licensed under the GNU Affero General Public License 3 ([GNU AGPL 3](https://www.gnu.org/licenses/agpl-3.0.html)) - see the [LICENSE.md](LICENSE.md) file for details.

 ## Development

-* [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/789611) for managing requirements and bug tracking.
-*  [BitBucket](https://bitbucket.org/tatentraeger/smalljobs) for source code management.
+* [GitHub](https://github.com/smalljobs/smalljobs) for source code management.
 * [Heroku](https://dashboard.heroku.com/apps/smalljobs/resources) for production hosting.

 ### Running locally